-Fall 2015 Graduate Admission Deadline: A CSUF application and all supporting documents (including official transcripts from all institutions attended, marksheets, degree certificate, and official TOEFL/ IETLS sores) must be received by the ECS Graduate and International Admissions Office by April 15, 2015 for international students and June 30, 2015 for domestic students.
+Fall 2015 Graduate Admission Deadline: A CSUF application and all supporting documents (including official transcripts from all institutions attended, marksheets, degree certificate, and official TOEFL/ IETLS scores) must be received by the ECS Graduate and International Admissions Office by April 15, 2015 for international students and June 30, 2015 for domestic students.
 Please visit the ECS Graduate and International Admissions website for more information.

 Master of Science in Electrical Engineering